Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Introduction

 One example belonging to the latter category are crystalline materials that contain hydrogen.
 Hydrogen is one of the most abundant elements on our planet.
 In addition to its fundamental contribution to life, it is a promising carbon-neutral energy carrier~\cite{mazloomi_hydrogen_2012,ge_review_2024}, it plays a key role in semiconductor industry \cite{10.1146/annurev.matsci.36.010705.155428}, and it is intensively studied in many other fields ranging from photocatalysis~\cite{guo_boosting_2021, christoforidis_photocatalytic_2017} to fusion reactors \cite{ROTH20091}.
 Unfortunately, hydrogen has the lowest X-ray and electron scattering power of all atoms and, at the same time, it has one of the highest incoherent scattering cross sections of all isotopes, which represents an unwanted background contribution for structural refinements with neutron diffraction.
-Nevertheless, neutron diffraction is the experimental method that sets the standard for accurate identification of H positions~\cite{Machida2014}.
-This technique, however, requires large facilities and substantial amounts of sample, thus making these experiments orders of magnitude more expensive than standard laboratory X-ray diffraction.
+Nevertheless, neutron diffraction is the experimental method that sets and has set the reference for accurate identification of H positions~\cite{Machida2014}.
+However, this technique requires large facilities and substantial amounts of sample, thus making these experiments orders of magnitude more expensive than standard laboratory X-ray diffraction.
 Similarly, synchrotron-radiation X-ray powder diffraction has been applied in the context of hydrogen storage materials~\cite{Cheng2017}, but again this requires the availability of large facilities.
-For these reasons, the accurate identification of H positions in solids remains a challenge to date.
-While advanced methods \cite{sciadv.1600192} and new experimental techniques have been proposed to support standard laboratory diffraction methods, such as solid-state NMR~\cite{Cui2019}, electron diffraction, and three-dimensional electron diffraction~\cite{Palatinus2017,PhysRevLett.127.136102}, wide adoption of these alternatives is still lacking.
-As a consequence, lattice structures nominally containing H atoms are often reported in crystal-structure databases with hydrogen positions that have either been introduced with heuristics (it is sometimes stated that H atoms are placed into ``chemically sensible positions'') or do not report H positions at all.
-This is particularly severe and relevant in the context of materials databases~\cite{jain_commentary_2013,kirklin_open_2015,schmidt_dataset_2022,barroso-luque_open_2024,horton_accelerated_2025,huber_mc3d_2025,kaplan_foundational_2025} that rely on the availability of complete and curated crystal structures, such as those that employ atomistic models to predict their properties.
+Other techniques like 3D electron diffraction, based on the dynamical diffraction theory (instead of the kinematical approximation of single scattering)~\cite{ED-dyn-refine-Palatinus2015,ED-Palatinus2015-theory}, are also becoming increasingly popular as alternatives to X-ray diffraction methods, especially when the crystal sizes are limiting the application of single-crystal X-ray diffraction.
+Their application has successfully been proven for the determination of crystal structures in general~\cite{ED-Gemmi2019}, but also for hydrogen containing compounds~\cite{Palatinus2017, ED-Kumar2024,ED-Klar2023}.
+Finally, thanks to the developments in the field of quantum crystallography~\cite{QC-Grabowsky2017,QC-Genoni2020}, the applicability of X-ray diffraction methods to locate hydrogen atoms in materials has greatly improved, based on approaches such as Hirshfeld atom refinement~\cite{Hirshfeld-Jayatilaka2008, Hirshfeld-Capelli2014} (i.e., using non-spherical electron densities instead of the independent atom model), almost reaching the accuracy of neutron diffraction~\cite{sciadv.1600192, Hirshfeld-Woiska2021, Kleemiss2021} and, at the same time, these methods have become much more widely applicable~\cite{Kleemiss2021}.